SamuelWeese/Cards-UI-Project4/README.md

 ## Use of AI
 - I used chatgpt to start this project!
 [Here is the first pass.](https://chatgpt.com/c/6753d097-a5d8-800f-a139-a3a677589a56)

 # Future work

 Obviously the work is never finished.
 Specifically I want to add the following features:
-## P2P
+- Peer to Peer networking for multiplayer play
+- Non-react implementation (for speed)
+-

 ## Demo Video